Vascular surgery: Currently

 Arterial and venous disease treatment by angiography, stenting, and non-operative varicose vein treatment sclerotherapy, endovenous laser treatment have largely replaced major surgery in many first world countries.
 These procedures provide reasonable outcomes that are comparable to surgery with the advantage of short hospital stay (day or overnight for most cases) with lower morbidity and mortality rates.
 Historically performed by interventional radiologists, vascular surgeons have become increasingly proficient with endovascular methods.
 The durability of endovascular arterial procedures is generally good, especially when viewed in the context of their common clinical usage i.e. arterial disease occurring in elderly patients and usually associated with concurrent significant patient comorbidities especially ischemic heart disease.
 The cost savings from shorter hospital stays and less morbidity are considerable but are somewhat balanced by the high cost of imaging equipment, construction and staffing of dedicated procedural suites, and of the implant devices themselves.

-The benefits for younger patients and in venous disease are less persuasive but there are strong trends towards nonoperative treatment options driven by patient preference, health insurance company costs, trial demonstrating comparable efficacy at least in the medium term.

-A recent trend in the United States is the stand-alone day angiography facility associated with a private vascular surgery clinic, thus allowing treatment of most arterial endovascular cases conveniently and possibly with lesser overall community cost.
-Similar non-hospital treatment facilities for non-operative vein treatment have existed for some years and are now widespread in many countries.

-NHS England conducted a review of all 70 vascular surgery sites across England in 2018 as part of its Getting It Right First Time programme.
-The review specified that vascular hubs should perform at least 60 abdominal aortic aneurysm procedures and 40 carotid endarterectomies a year.
-12 trusts missed both targets and many more missed one of them.
-A programme of concentrating vascular surgery in fewer centres is proceeding.

-Vascular surgery encompasses surgery of the aorta, carotid arteries, and lower extremities, including the iliac, femoral, vascular trauma and tibial arteries.
-Vascular surgery also involves surgery of veins, for conditions such as May–Thurner syndrome and for varicose veins.
-In some regions, vascular surgery also includes dialysis access surgery and transplant surgery.